 Join By Link

-Most often, you will join a meeting by clicking on a link in an email sent to you by the meeting host – no account required.
+Most often, you will join a meeting by clicking on a link shared with you by the meeting host, either by email or posted in your Brightspace course – no account required.
 (See the URL in the red box below.)

 You can also join a meeting from the browser, by entering the Meeting ID number at https://langara.zoom.us/join.

 You can find the Meeting ID, the 7-digit number at the end of the URL, in the email invitation sent to you by the meeting host.
 (See the highlighted text below.)

 After following one of the steps above to join the meeting, Zoom will attempt to start the meeting.

 If you have already installed Zoom on your computer, you will see a dialog box; click the “Open Zoom Meetings” button.
 (Skip to Join a Meeting.)